fable-compiler/Fable.Lit/docsrc/docs/hmr.md

 ```

 :::info
 This limitation is the same as with React Fast Refresh.
-The main difference is with Fable.Lit you can have multiple HookComponents in the same file.
+The main difference is with Fable.Lit you can have multiple components in the same file.
 :::

-Now the only thing left is to pass the HMR token to the HookComponents, this has to be done for each component you want to enable HMR for, and can be done with the `useHmr` hook.
+Now the only thing left is to pass the HMR token, this has to be done for each component you want to enable HMR for, and can be done with the `useHmr` hook.

 ```fsharp
 [<HookComponent>]